xuankimtran/docs-1/pages/katalon-studio/tutorials/mobile-ios-setup.md

 This topic describes the preliminary actions you need to perform to prepare the environment for testing iOS applications with Katalon Studio.

 To start testing iOS device, you need to equip yourself with a **MacOS**.
 You can not execute iOS mobile testing in a **Window**.
-## Supported environments

-   * Appium: 1.12.1 onwards
-   * iOS: 9.x onwards

-To learn more about the supported environment in Katalon Studio, you can refer to this document: [Supported environment](https://docs.katalon.com/katalon-studio/docs/supported-environments.html#mobile).
 ## Step 1: Set parameter

 1. Install Xcode version 10.2 or newer.
 You can download Xcode from the App Store or the Apple Developer website: [Xcode 13](https://developer.apple.com/xcode/).

    > Notes:
    >
-   > Xcode must support the current version of your iOS device.
+   > * Xcode must support the current version of your iOS device.
+   > * Katalon Studio can only support iOS version 9.0 or above.
+To learn more about the supported environment in Katalon Studio, you can refer to this document: [Supported environment](https://docs.katalon.com/katalon-studio/docs/supported-environments.html#mobile).

 2. Install Command-line tool for Xcode.
 You can download the compatible command-line tool for Xcode version from the Apple Developer website here: [Downloads](https://developer.apple.com/download/all/).

    Alternatively, you can copy and patse respectively the below command line argument to install Command-line tool for Xcode in the **Terminal**:

       `xcode-select --install`

       `sudo xcode-select -s /Applications/Xcode.app/Contents/Developer`

 3. Install Appium version 1.12.1 or newer.
 You can install Appium via NPM or by downloading Appium Desktop.
 Follow the instructions in the Appium document here: [Getting started](http://appium.io/docs/en/about-appium/getting-started/#installing-appium).